Cmdpro/Data-Essence/modchanges.md

 ### Additions
 - Added Oritech integration for making its alloys in the Synthesis Chamber
-- Added Chinese translation (ChuijkYahus)
+- Added Chinese translation (ChuijkYahus, dovisutu, ZetaY)

 ### Changes
 - Moved mod integration log messages to the integration class (Internal)